|

 rough transcription of a Muster Roll and Pay Roll dated December 31,

-1862, the 4th Infantry was organized at Mason City, Mason
+1862, the 4th Infantry was organized at

 According to Boyd B.

-Stutler in WEST VIRGINIA IN THE CIVIL WAR, Company E was recruited
+Stutler in "West Virginia in the Civil War", Company E was recruited

 The 4th was a very